lleather/sif_vector/readme.md

 proj_dir <- "/Users/lilaleatherman/Documents/BoxSync/current_projects_sync/flux_sif/"
 js_dir <- "/Volumes/classes/GEOG572/Students/leatherl/sif_vector/assets/vector_field/"
 ```

-This means that you can directly access your assets folder.

 **4.3.4** The **function used to calculate ** the **u** and **v** rasters is below.
 This function takes as an input: